What Is a Liberal Arts Degree?

 Although you can find these colleges around the world, there are many highly ranked options to choose from in the United States.

-Instead of focusing their degree programs on skills for a specific job, liberal arts colleges encourage students to explore new options and get involved in their communities.
+Instead of focusing their degree programs on skills for a specific job, these types of colleges encourage students to explore new options and get involved in their communities.
 Some, like the College of Arts and Sciences at American University, even allow students to design their own interdisciplinary degrees tailored to their personal interests.
 For example, if you enjoy both biology and psychology, you might create a bachelor’s degree in human development program, which lets you concentrate on both disciplines.

 Instructors and professors are often experienced professionals who help students understand how to apply the skills they are learning to real-world careers.